sidak/RaaS/README.md

 This API was written during my research work on the topic, **Relevance calculation of reviews in Service-Oriented Architecture**.
 This research was carried out as a part of my **Research Internship at Purdue University, USA**.

-It is based on the general architecture proposed in the paper - "Hierarchical Aggregation of Consumer Ratings for Service Ecosystem".
-The authors for the same being : Rohit Ranchal, Ajay Mohindra, Nianjun Zhou, Shubir Kapoor and Bharat Bhargava.
+It is based on the general architecture proposed in the paper - R. Ranchal, A. Mohindra, N. Zhou, S. Kapoor, and B. Bhargava, "Hierarchical Aggregation of Consumer Ratings for Service Ecosystem," in Proceedings of 22nd IEEE International Conference on Web Services, pp. 575-582, 2015.

 ##Endpoints